How to Initiate an Eviction Action

 Filing a Complaint

 To initiate an Eviction Action, the landlord must file a Complaint with the Crow Wing County Court Administrator.
-If the tenant has unknown parties living on the premises, you may list John Doe and Mary Roe as defendants.
+If the tenant has unknown parties living on the premises, the landlord may list John Doe and Mary Roe as defendants.

 When the Complaint is complete, the Court Administrator will assign a court date and issue a Summons.
 The Summons and Complaint must be served or posted at least 7 days before the court date.
-In order for the Crow Wing County Sheriff's Office to serve these papers, the original Summons and Complaint, plus copies, must be received.
+In order for the Crow Wing County Sheriff's Office to serve these papers, copies of both the Summons and Complaint must be received.
 If a Sheriff's Deputy does not find the defendants at home after making attempts on 2 different days, 1 day before 6 p.m. and 1 between 6 p.m. and 10 p.m., the Deputy will post the Summons and Complaint on the property.
-The Deputy will then complete the appropriate Affidavits and send the originals to the Court Administrator.
+The Deputy will then complete the appropriate Affidavits.
 A copy of the Affidavits and a bill for $75 for each person served will be sent to the landlord.

 The Judge's Ruling